bullhorn/rest-api-docs/source/includes/entityref/paybill/_placementratecardline.md

 # Pay and Bill - PlacementRateCardLine

-An Entity representing each individual rate on a Placement
+Represents each individual rate on a Placement.

 <table>